livepeer/docs/docs/source/developers.rst

 For the protocol , you can follow the `protocol repo`_.
 It requires some background in `Solidity`_ and the `Livepeer Whitepaper`_.

 For the livepeer node, check out the `go-livepeer repo`_.
 It requires some understanding of Golang and `Geth`_.
-Setting up a development enviroment can be done by following `these instructions`_.

 For the livepeer media server implementation, take a look at the `LPMS repo`_.
 It requires some video engineering knowledge.
 The `demuxed conf videos`_ and the `Apple Live streaming doc`_ are good resources to start learning.